Before You Adjust a Blow-off Valve

 - Adjustment to the BOV is made by rotating the cap.
 This increases the spring force on the piston,

 - Rotate the cap clockwise in the direction of hard as marked on the top of the cap.

 - To decrease the spring force on the piston.
 Rotate the cap anti-clockwise in the direction of soft as marked on the top of the cap.

 CAUTION – Do not rotate the cap beyond the first O-Ring indicator groove

 Quick and Easy Steps When Adjusting a BOV or BPV

 - Start with the BOV cap at the maximum soft position.
 Note: The indicator O-Ring should be completely covered by the edge of the cap.

 - Free rev the engine and back off quickly.
-The engine should return to normal idle speed.
-However, if the engine drops below idle or stalls.
+The engine should return to average idle speed, however, if the engine drops below idle or stalls.
 Go ahead and Increase the spring tension by one turn.

 - Repeat this process until the engine free revs and returns to normal idle speed.